pokir/arduino-bare-metal-blinking-led/README.md

 ## Circuit Playground Documentation

-Useful parts of the Circuit Playground documentation and ATMEGA32u4 microcontroller datasheet are in the `./circuit-playground-documentation` folder.
+Useful parts for this project of the Circuit Playground documentation and ATMEGA32u4 microcontroller datasheet are in the `./circuit-playground-documentation` folder.